 As Sweden is a part of European Union.
 It is difficult to keep its policy up to 100% due to the pressure from other EU members.
 Especially this is the case when it comes to the taxes placed on alcohol.
 This acts as the main tool to restrict the level of consumption.
 Swedish alcohol tax rate is a complex counting and can be calculated on the basis of ‘excise duty rate × % ABV × amount in litres = excise duty’.

 The Swedish Alcohol law (2010:1622) includes regulations that limit the production, marketing, trade, import and export of alcohol goods.
 Sweden alcohol import limit for a passenger is 1 litre of liquor or 2 litres of fortified wine (including sparkling wine), 4 litres of wine and 16 litres of beer.

 Moreover in this case, there are a number of governmental institutions in charge of the domestic alcohol policy handling different issues.

-» To know more about the Systembolaget, click here.
+» To know more about current and upcoming tenders, click here.